akrzemi1/papers/appreciate_warnings.md

 ### `constinit`

+[Note: the chapter on `constinit` will be removed, based on the feedback obtained in the reflector.]

 The initial `constinit` proposal ([[P1143r0]](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1143r0.md)) proposed an addition of atribute `[[constinit]]` that would render the program ill-formed it constant initialization cannot be performed.
 The solution with an attribute was rejected because a presence or absence of an attribute cannot change a program from well-formed to ill-formed or vice versa.
 This is correct; therefore the next revision ([[P1143r1]](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1143r1.md)) proposed a new keyword instead of an attribute, which added to the list of keywords with prefix "const": `const`, `const_cast`, `constexpr`, `consteval`, `constinit`, which adds confusion for the programmers: which of the last three am I supposed to use when?

 However, there was a different way to fix the original proposal: leave the attribute and rather than treating the program as ill-formed require the implementations to emit a diagnostic message.
 The wording would look like this: